 The Australian Gold Kangaroo page gives more information about the coins and allows you to compare current prices.

-The Perth Mint started minting Australian Silver Kangaroo coins in 2015.
+The Perth Mint started minting the bullion version of the Australian Silver Kangaroo coins in 2015.
 The limited number of coins that were minted that year were 99.9% pure.
 Since 2016, the Australian Silver Kangaroos are 99.99% pure.
 The brilliant uncirculated version of the coins is only minted in the 1 oz size.
 Proof coins of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz exist as part of a set but the 1/4 oz proof coins are also available individually.
-Whereas the Australian Gold Kangaroo coins depict a different kangaroo image on their reverse side every year, the same "Red Kangaroo" design is depicted on every annual edition of the silver coins.
+Whereas the Australian Gold Kangaroo coins depict a different kangaroo image on their reverse side every year, the same "Red Kangaroo" design is depicted on every annual bullion edition of the silver coins.

 The Australian Silver Kangaroo page gives more information about the coins and allows you to compare current prices.